dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

       UNION(FIND-SET(u), FIND-SET(v))
   return F
 ```
-- Prim's algorithm is presented: "_Start with vertex 0 and grow tree T. Repeat until V − 1 edges: add to T the min-weight edge with exactly one endpoint in T_."
+- The greedy [Prim's algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm) is presented: "_Start with vertex 0 and grow tree T. Repeat until V − 1 edges: add to T the min-weight edge with exactly one endpoint in T_."
 A priority queue is used to keep track of edges leading out of tree.
 O(E log V) time, O(V) space

 ## 18. Shortest Paths
 - A general shortest path algorithm is presented: "_For each vertex v: distTo[v] = ∞.
 For each vertex v: edgeTo[v] = null. distTo[s] = 0.
 Repeat until distTo[v] values converge: Relax any edge_"
-- The Bellman-Ford algorithm is presented: "_For each vertex v: distTo[v] = ∞.
+- The dynamic programming [Bellman-Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) is presented: "_For each vertex v: distTo[v] = ∞.
 For each vertex v: edgeTo[v] = null. distTo[s] = 0.
 Repeat V-1 times: Relax each edge_".
 Negative cycles are not allowed.
 O(E V) time.
-- Dijkstra's algorithm is presented: "_For each vertex v: distTo[v] = ∞.
+- The greedy [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) is presented: "_For each vertex v: distTo[v] = ∞.
 For each vertex v: edgeTo[v] = null.
 T = ∅. distTo[s] = 0.
 Repeat until all vertices are marked: Select unmarked vertex v with the smallest distTo[] value.
 Mark v.
 Relax each edge incident from v._" A priority queue is used to track unmarked vertex v with the smallest distTo[] values.
 Negative weights are not allowed.
 O(E log V) time, so faster than Bellman-Ford.

 ## 19. Dynamic Programming
+- Make sure you don't over-optimize, and you store enough information in your dynamic programming algorithm to trace back what path you took
+- Having a dynamic programming solution doesn't necessarily make it fast, like [change-making](https://en.wikipedia.org/wiki/Change-making_problem) and the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem), which run in [pseudo-polynomial time](https://en.wikipedia.org/wiki/Pseudo-polynomial_time) (polynomial in the numeric value, not the length, of the input)